LunarG/VulkanTools/vkconfig/README.md

 --------------
 ## Using the Vulkan Configurator

-The Vulkan Configurator is a graphical user interface (GUI) that may be launched from the console using `vkconfig`.
+Vulkan Configurator is a graphical user interface (GUI) that may be launched from the console using `vkconfig`.

 The tool is distributed differently, depending on the platform:
 - Ubuntu packages: Upon installing the `lunarg-vkconfig` package, the tools will be available from the command line as `vkconfig`.
 - Linux tarball: The vkconfig executable comes pre-built.
 Run vkconfig on the command line.
 - Windows: The tool will be present on the start menu, in the Vulkan SDK menu.
 User can also invoke from a command line.
 - macOS: The tool is provided as an application bundle.
 Run it by double-clicking the bundle from a Finder window.

+Vulkan Configurator may be used with command line arguments to averride layers.
+Use `vkconfig --help` in the console for more information.

 --------------
 ## Terminology